-Meal plans are required for most residential students but are available to all students.
-The Platinum Meal Plan is required for all residential students with fewer than 60 semester credits and for all students living in Smith and Warman Halls.
-The Gold Meal Plan is required for all other residential students living in the Tabor Terrace Apartments, Division Street Apartments, and Houses (except Jefferson House), with the exception of students who are married.
-Any student required to purchase the Gold Meal Plan may choose to upgrade to the Platinum Meal Plan.
-The
+Meal plans are required for most students.
+The Platinum Meal Plan is required for all residential living in Smith and Warman Halls.
+The Gold Meal Plan is required for all residential students living in the Tabor Terrace Apartments, Division Street Apartments, and Houses.
+The Silver Meal Plan is required for students living in the Saxon Apartments.
+The Bronze Meal Plan is required for most commuter students and married students.
+Any student required to purchase a meal plan may choose to upgrade toa higher meal plan.
+The specifics of each meal plan are outlined below.